lightning/bolts/08-transport.md

 **Receiver Actions:**

-  * Read _exactly_ 66-bytes from the network buffer.
+  * Read _exactly_ 66 bytes from the network buffer.
   * Parse out the read message (`m`) into `v = m[0]`, `c = m[1:49]` and `t = m[50:]`
   * If `v` is an unrecognized handshake version, then the responder MUST abort the connection attempt.